• Skip to primary navigation

 • Prosciutto Feta Stuffed Dates

-Kalamata olive tapenade on crostini on white serving platter.
+Kalamata olive tapenade on white serving platter garnished with minced chives.

 Love appetizer dips?
 Check out these recipes!